 - i.
 All students are made aware of the Rights and Responsibilities charter and reminded of its contents regularly.
 They are expected to actively engage in their learning.
-This is outlined in the students' learning agreement: - Invest effort to achieve a high standard of work at all times; - Be punctual and fully prepared for every lesson; - Wear the correct school uniform at all times, look smart and be proud; - Respect the learning environment; - Follow instructions given by all staff; - Listen to and respect others. - ii.
+This is outlined in the students' learning agreement: - Invest effort to achieve a high standard of work at all times; - Be punctual and fully prepared for every lesson; - Wear the correct school uniform, look smart and be proud; - Respect the learning environment; - Follow instructions given by all staff; - Listen to and respect others.

+These expectations are summarised in our behaviour principles of "Be Ready, Be Respectful and Be Co-operative.

+- ii.
 Students will respect all members of staff in their behaviour and language.
 Swearing at, or in response to the directions of members of staff will be taken seriously by the school. - iii.
-Students that fail to adhere to the school rules will be challenged and the school will respond according to their view of the situation.
-Students understand that they exclude themselves from school if they are defiant, or deliberately break our rules. - iv.
+Students that fail to adhere to the school rules will be challenged and appropriate sanctions are put in place.

+- iv.
 Students must not bring any banned items onto the school site.
-The banned items include; - Knives, sharp implements, guns or any implement that could be deemed by the school to be a weapon or could be used to inflict injury - Drugs, (including alcohol, cigarettes and vaping) solvents or smoking/drug paraphernalia, including cigarette papers, lighters, grinders etc. - Pornography - Any material that promotes or relates to radicalisation or hate crimes - Stolen property - Aerosols, including anti-perspirants - Any recording device such as a Google Clips camera, or similar, without the express permission of a member of school staff - SMART watches must not be used on site for any other purpose than telling the time, and will be treated in the same way as mobile phones.
+The banned items include; - Knives, sharp implements, guns or any implement that could be deemed by the school to be a weapon or could be used to inflict injury - Illegal drugs, (including alcohol or cigarettes) solvents or smoking/drug paraphernalia, including cigarette papers, lighters, grinders etc. - Vaping equipment including vaping liquid - Pornography - Any material that promotes or relates to radicalisation or hate crimes - Stolen property - Aerosols, including anti-perspirants - Fireworks - Any article that a member of staff reasonably suspects may be used or may have been used for criminal purposes - Any recording device including mobile phones, without the express permission of a member of school staff - SMART watches must not be used on site, and will be treated in the same way as mobile phones.
+The school does not permit mobile phones to be used on campus by years 7-11.
+(See St. Edward's mobile phone policy).

 The school asks parents and carers not to allow their child to bring high-value items, such as electronic items to school, due to risk of theft or damage, which will not be covered by the school's insurance; nor can the school allocate staff time to investigating such loss or damage.
 Mobile phones are not to be used at any time when on the school site.
 Students who choose to bring a phone must ensure that it is switched off.
 The school reserves the right to confiscate electrical devices, if seen, including mobile phones; and will retain them for parental collection.
 Parents and carers are asked to contact their child via reception if need be, during the school day, and must not contact their child via the child's mobile phone during school hours.
-In doing so, they risk causing their child to break school rules, and receive a sanction.
+If they do so, they will cause their child to receive a sanction.